-In some cases, it makes sense to go with a zero-VOC primer but some PVA primers are lower in odor than the acrylics even though the legal VOC levels might be around 3 g/l and not 0 (which is negligible).
+In some cases, it makes sense to go with a zero-VOC primer but some PVA primers are lower in odor than the acrylics even though the legal VOC levels might be around 3 g/l and not zero (which is still negligible).

-Some brands like ECOS use zeolite to reduce the odor, which does help a little bit.
+Some brands like ECOS add zeolite to reduce the odor, which does help a little bit.

-With many brands, the primers are more potent than their paint lines, so it’s important to carefully select a primer.
+With most brands, the primers are more potent in odor than the paint lines, so it’s important to carefully select a primer.
+This article covers the top non-toxic brands.

-My post on paint covers the best non-toxic paint brands but you may need a primer as well in the following circumstances:
+You may need a primer in the following circumstances:

 - For new wallboard